 - An increase in lymphocytes with a viral infection

 - Sometimes an increase in eosinophils with a parasitic infection

-- CSF Gram stain for direct observation of microorganisms
+- CSF Gram stain for direct observation of microbes

 - CSF culture and sensitivity for bacteria, fungi, and viruses

 Additional or follow-up CSF tests—If any of the initial tests are abnormal, then additional infectious testing may be ordered.
 This may include one or more of the following: